-This is caused by either the Taskbar being on Auto hide or the computer user accidentally hiding the Taskbar by dragging it down too far.
+A missing taskbar can be caused by either the taskbar being on Auto hide or the computer user accidentally hiding the taskbar by dragging it down too far.

-Verify Auto hide is not activated by following the below steps.
+Verify Auto hide is not activated by following the steps

 - Verify that Auto Hide is not checked.